-Pay periodicity other than monthly
+Member paid other than monthly

-Calculate the average of the pensionable pay for the 12 complete weeks before the relevant event after removing any pensionable lump sum payments, but including any APP previously credited in and relating to those pay periods.
-If arrears of pay are paid in the 12 week period, some or all of which relate to a period before the commencement of the 12 week period, the back pay relating to the period before the commencement of the 12 week period can be treated as a non-regular lump sum payment and, thus, removed from the calculation.
-Gross up to an annual figure.
-If the pensionable pay in the period has been reduced as a result of an absence due to a trade dispute or an absence authorised by the employer, the reduction is to be ignored when calculating the average pensionable pay for the 12 weeks.
+Calculate the average of the pensionable pay for the 12 complete weeks before the relevant event:

+- after removing any pensionable lump sum payments - including any APP previously credited in and relating to those pay periods

+- ignore any reduction in pay due to a trade dispute or authorised absence - if arrears of pay are paid in the 12-week period, some or all of which relate to an earlier period, the back pay can be treated as a non-regular lump sum payment and removed from the calculation

+Gross up the result to an annual figure and add any regular lump sum payment the member received in the 12 months before the relevant event.
+A lump sum is 'regular' if the employer determines that there is a reasonable expectation that the payment would be paid on a regular basis.

-If the average pensionable pay for the 12 weeks before the relevant event is, in the opinion of the employer, materially lower than the level of pensionable pay that member normally receives, then the Scheme employer may substitute a higher figure.
-In doing so, the employer must have regard to the level of pensionable pay received by the member in the last 12 months.
+Important: If the average pensionable pay for the 12 weeks before the relevant event is, in the opinion of the employer, materially lower than the level of pensionable pay that member normally receives, then the Scheme employer may substitute a higher figure.
+In doing so, the employer must have regard to the level of pensionable pay the member received in the last 12 months.

-If 12 complete weeks' pay does not exist use whatever number of complete periods are available.
+If 12 complete weeks' pay does not exist, use whatever number of complete periods are available.

-The relevant event is the date on which the employee drops to reduced contractual pay or nil pay due to sickness or injury, or commences child related leave (ie ordinary maternity, paternity or adoption leave or paid shared parental leave), or the date the member commenced reserve forces service leave.
-Note that APP does NOT accrue during any period of unpaid additional maternity, paternity or adoption leave or unpaid shared parental leave; this is to be treated as unpaid leave of absence.
+The relevant event is the date on which:

+- the employee first drops to reduced contractual pay or nil pay due to sickness or injury - the employee commences child related leave (ie ordinary maternity, paternity or adoption leave, paid shared parental leave or paid parental bereavement leave), or - the date the member commences reserve forces service leave.

+Note that APP does not accrue during any period of unpaid additional maternity, paternity or adoption leave, unpaid shared parental leave or unpaid parental bereavement leave.
+These are to be treated as unpaid leave of absence.